Romern/syncMyMoodle/README.md

     },
     "exclude_filetypes": [], // Exclude specific filetypes (e.g. ["mp4", "mkv"]) to disable downloading most videos
     "exclude_files": [], // Exclude specific files using UNIX filename pattern matching (e.g. "Lecture{video,zoom}*.{mp4,mkv}")
-    "update_files": true, // If true, existing files are redownloaded only when Moodle reports that they were modified (requires a cached root node from a previous run).
+    "update_files": true, // If true, existing files are redownloaded only when Moodle/Sciebo report that they were modified (based on timemodified and checksums).
-    "update_files_conflict": "rename" // How to handle locally modified files when Moodle has a newer version: "rename" (default, move to <name>.syncconflict.<hash>), "keep" (skip update), or "overwrite" (replace local file).
+    "update_files_conflict": "rename" // How to handle locally modified files when a newer version is available on Moodle/Sciebo: "rename" (default, move to <name>.syncconflict.<hash>), "keep" (skip update), or "overwrite" (!!DANGEROUS!! replaces the local file, you may lose any files you edited/changed!).
 }
 ```